Walt Disney's Iger steps down as CEO, parks head Chapek to take reins

 Iger, who has been CEO since 2005, has led the company through the development and launch of its Disney+ streaming service, which launched in November to demand that exceeded company expectations.

 Iger built up the Disney brand through a series of acquisitions, including animation studio Pixar in 2006, Marvel in 2009, and “Star Wars” franchise owner Lucasfilm in 2012.
-His biggest bet was the purchase of 21st Century Fox, a deal that was instrumental in launching Disney+.
+His biggest bet was the purchase of 21st Century Fox 2019, a deal that was instrumental in launching Disney+.

 Reporting by Helen Coster and Kenneth Li in New York and Arundhati Sarkar in Bengaluru; Editing by Shounak Dasgupta and Rosalba O'Brien